m-bain/frozen-in-time/README.md

 ----
 ### 📝 Preparation

-1. Create conda env `conda env create -f requirements/frozen.yml`
+1. Create conda env `conda env create`

 2. Create data / experiment folders `mkdir data; mkdir exps`, note this can just be a symlink to where you want to store big data.